devanshkv/fetch/README.md

 fetch is Fast Extragalactic Transient Candidate Hunter.
-It has been detailed in the paper [Towards deeper neural networks for Fast Radio Burst detection](https://arxiv.org/abs/1902.06343).
+It has been detailed in the paper [FETCH: A deep-learning based classifier for fast transient classification](https://arxiv.org/abs/1902.06343).

 Install
 ---